microsoft/pxt/docs/develop/accessibility.md

 # Accessibility

-Accessiblity features are included as a core part of **Microsoft MakeCode**.
-Any MakeCode target can extend accessiblity to itself by following the recommendations provided in this guide.
+Accessibility features are included as a core part of **Microsoft MakeCode**.
+Any MakeCode target can extend accessibility to itself by following the recommendations provided in this guide.

 ## Being responsible